 Due to our small staff, we regret that there is no one to answer the phone line personally and that we cannot see people on a walk-in basis, give legal advice by fax, over the phone or through email.

 Though the ACLU may be unable to assist with your problem, there are other agencies that may be of help.
-Click here for our page of legal assistance links.
+Click here for our page of resources.

 ACLU of Ohio Foundation